green4j/green-tractor/README.md

 ## How to implement and use a custom process

 A sample how to implement and use a custom process can be found in the [sample](https://github.com/anatolygudkov/green-cproc/tree/master/samples/src/main/java/org/green/samples/cproc/myproc) folder.

+## License
+The code is available under the terms of the [MIT License](http://opensource.org/licenses/MIT).